 We may recover reasonable costs in relation to a request for access to Personal Information.

 We take reasonable steps to make sure that the Personal Information we collect is accurate, up-to-date and complete.
 We take reasonable steps to make sure that the Personal Information and credit information we use or disclose is accurate, up-to-date, complete and relevant.
 Where we believe that the Personal Information we hold is inaccurate, out-of-date, incomplete, irrelevant or misleading, we will take reasonable steps to correct that information.

 In particular, we may seek to update your details annually.

-This section explains how we handle personal information collected from our website.
-If you have any questions or concerns about transmitting your personal information via the internet, you may contact us using the contact details provided above, as there are other ways for you to provide us with your personal information.
+This section explains how we handle Personal Information collected from our website.
+If you have any questions or concerns about transmitting your Personal Information via the internet, you may contact us using the contact details provided below, as there are other ways for you to provide us with your Personal Information.